 West Virginia State Bd. of Educ. v.
 Barnette [319 U.S. 642]“If there is any fixed star in our constitutional constellation, it is that no official, high or petty, can prescribe what shall be orthodox in politics, nationalism, religion, or other matters of opinion, or force citizens to confess by word or act their faith therein.
 If there are any circumstances which permit an exception, they do not now occur to us.”

 I was given the appellation (appel = called) “Ghislian” when i was brought into the Breton family.
 I didn’t speak English til i was about 7 . . essentially just another french kid living in Quebec (Canada) until my family moved to New Hampshire (U.S.A.) in the late 1960’s.

-‘As a french kid called “Ghislain” living in the states, i’ hardly remember a day in my life that ‘i’ haven’t been in search of some form of redress; that search eventually lead me to the New Hampshire Constitution and to working with friends in the New Hampshire Legislature.
+‘As a french kid called “Ghislain” living in the states, i hardly remember a day in my life that i haven’t been in search of some form of redress; that search eventually lead me to working with friends in the New Hampshire Legislature.

 I believe the Bills of Rights of every State to be Declaratory Trust documents between the people as grantors and the Legislature as trustees.